 On October 25 2005, the Compensation Committee granted 66,000 stock-based awards to the members of the Supervisory Board and professionals of the Supervisory Board ("The 2005 Supervisory Board Plan").
 These awards are granted at the nominal value of the share of €1.04 and vest over the following period: one third after 6 months, one third after 18 months and one third after 30 months following the date of the grant.
 Nevertheless, they are not subject to any market, performance or service conditions.
 As such, their associated compensation cost was recorded immediately at grant.
-In 2006, in compliance with the graded vesting of the grant, the first tranche of the plan, representing 17,000 shares, vested as at April 27, 2006.
-In 2007, the second tranche of the plan, representing 17,000 shares vested as at April 27, 2007.
+In 2006, in compliance with the graded vesting of the grant, the first tranche of the plan, representing 17,000 shares, vested as at April 27, 2007.
 In 2008, the last tranche of the plan, representing 17,000 shares, vested as at April 27, 2008.
 At December 31, 2008, there were no shares outstanding under the 2005 Supervisory Board Plan.